TownyAdvanced/SiegeWar/README.md

 * 🌍 **Inclusive:** The whole server is involved, with no opt-outs.
 So a nation can conquer the world!.
 * 🤖 **Automatic:** Sieges are started by players and automatically managed by the plugin.
 Daily staff management of sieges is not required.
 * 🚶 **Slow Paced:** Each siege consists of 7 hours fighting time, spread over the course of a weekend.
 * 🏙️ **Non-Destructive:** Towns cannot be damaged or stolen from during sieges.
-Towns can get extra protection by activating the *Peaceful* option, which makes them immune to sieges, but vulnerable to instant-capture.,
+Towns can get extra protection by activating the *Peaceful* option, which makes them immune to sieges, but vulnerable to instant-capture.
 ### Videos
 * https://www.youtube.com/watch?v=0UU9-lVuHSY: Demonstrates how the plugin fits into a geopolitical context (*nation building, diplomacy, and war*), and also demonstrates some tactical features of sieges.
 * https://www.youtube.com/watch?v=raiAhk2Ru5Y: Demonstrates some tactical features of sieges (*players assembling an army, marching to a siegezone, approaching a siege banner surrounded by a fort, and attacking the enemy*).